clercjs/website/docs/commands.md

 Where `--flag` is passed directly to the script, not to `deno`.

-You can achieve this usage by using the `ignore` property to specify which arguments or options to ignore.
+You can achieve this usage by using the `ignore` property to specify which arguments or flags to ignore.

 ```ts
 import { Clerc, PARAMETER } from "clerc";